TheExpandingPolytope/tokenfightlol/README.md

 **Expiration:**
 When a token's expiration date is reached, the token is removed from the game.
 All ETH within the token's treasury can now be claimed by the shareholders by redeeming (burning) their tokens in return for ETH.
 ETH within the treasury is evenly distributed to shareholders based on the amount of tokens they hold.
 Users can also choose to continue trading their tokens instead of redeeming them for the ETH within the treasury.

+## Protocol Revenue

+Protocol revenue is generated from the following sources:

+1. **Trading Fees:**
+   A 1% fee is charged on all trades.
+This fee is split between the protocol and the token creator.
+2. **Movement Fees:**
+    All movement fees are deposited directly into the protocol.
+3. **Ejection Fees:**
+    When a player ejects ETH or items onto the map the cost to move that asset/ETH (based on the weight of the asset/ETH) is deposited into the protocol.